strongloop/loopback-example-user-management/README.md

 #How do you send an email verification for a new user registration?
 See [step 2](https://github.com/strongloop/loopback-faq-user-management#how-do-you-register-a-new-user) in the previous question

-#How do you log a user in?
+#How do you log in a user?
 1. Create a [form to accept login credentials](https://github.com/strongloop/loopback-faq-user-management/blob/master/server/views/login.ejs#L2-L17)
 2. Create an [route to handle the login request](https://github.com/strongloop/loopback-faq-user-management/blob/master/server/boot/routes.js#L20-L41)

-#How do you log a user out?
+#How do you log out a user?
 1. Create a [logout link with the access token embedded into the URL](https://github.com/strongloop/loopback-faq-user-management/blob/master/server/views/home.ejs#L4)
 2. Call [`User.logout`](https://github.com/strongloop/loopback-faq-user-management/blob/master/server/boot/routes.js#L45) with the access token

 ######Notes
-- We use the loopback token middleware to process access tokens for us.
+- We use the LoopBack token middleware to process access tokens.
 As long as you provide `access_token` in the query string of URL, the access token object will be provided in `req.accessToken` property in your route handler

 #How do you perform a password reset for a registered user?
 1. Create a [form to gather password reset info](https://github.com/strongloop/loopback-faq-user-management/blob/master/server/views/login.ejs#L40-L51)